MLBazaar/MLPrimitives/README.md

 feeback to the most complex coding contributions.

-If you have anything that you want to ask, request or contribute, please check the [contributing section in the documentation](contributing-docs), and do not hesitate to open [GitHub Issue](https://github.com/HDI-Project/MLPrimitives/issues), even if it is to ask a simple question.
+If you have anything that you want to ask, request or contribute, please check the [contributing section in the documentation][contributing-docs], and do not hesitate to open [GitHub Issue](https://github.com/HDI-Project/MLPrimitives/issues), even if it is to ask a simple question.